grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 - [ ] 8. host [etherpad](https://etherpad.org/) somewhere

+reward for doing #1-#8: an LV bag which i will buy for myself 😅

 one of our servers is being moved tomorrow, so we are all writing docs tomorrow

 making a list of cs labs in nyc/maryland my brother can apply for a post-doc